thehaseebshah/text-summarizer/.ipynb_checkpoints/README-checkpoint.md

 2- Copy the project files to the directory the notebooks are running.

-3- Github has a file upload limit of 100 MBs.
-Therefore files for this project that are larger than this limit(if any) are uploaded to a *Google Drive* and the link is [bit.ly/proj-dir](www.bit.ly/proj-dir).
-If, while running the notebook, you see some errors regarding missing files, download them from this link.
-Afterwards, copy those file(s) to the project's *proj-dir* directory.

 3- Open main.ipynb
-4- If you want to view how the model was built, open model.ipynb

 ## 📓 Using the Notebook